peerdavid/remapy/README.md

 ## Filter
 You can use the filter (upper right) to display only a subset of documents and collections (not case sensitive).
-To search only for bookmarked items, start your search string with "*".
-For example to search for all bookmarked items that contain "remapy", enter "*remapy".
+To search only for bookmarked items, start your search string with "!b".
+For example to search for all bookmarked items that contain "remapy", enter "!b remapy".
 To search all items that contain "remapy" enter only "remapy".

 ## Other features